-It would be easy to say you’re a fool for buying a different tablet, but the Fire has one sticking point: it's not a standard Android tablet and doesn't have any Google apps on it.
+It would be easy to say you’re a fool for buying anything different, but the Fire range has one sticking point: they're not standard Android tablets and don't support Google apps natively.

 With tablets, you really need to be careful buying cheap, generic devices with names you've never heard of.
 These can suffer from poor screens, lacklustre performance and underwhelming battery life - always look at reviews before you buy, and if you can't find any then we'd avoid the purchase altogether.

-If you want a cheap tablet you'll be looking for either an Android tablet or Windows device (everything in this lineup comes in at under £250) unless you're prepared to go secondhand - Apple's cheapest iPad (the iPad 9.7) starts at £319, while the iPad mini costs from £399.
+If you want a cheap tablet you'll be looking for either an Android tablet or Windows device (everything in this lineup comes in at under £250), unless you're prepared to go secondhand with regards to Apple's iPads.

 Read our full Amazon Fire HD 10 (2019) review